shwina/still-magic/_en/process.md

 and is ready to start work once again.
-(If people are so burned out from the previous round of work that they need a whole week to recover, read the discussion of crunch mode in {% include xref key="s:pacing" %}.)
+(If people are so burned out from the previous round of work that they need a whole week to recover, read the discussion of crunch mode in {% include x key="s:pacing" %}.)
 At this point,
 the product manager divides up the list of desired features and assigns a few to each developer.